marskar/biof309_fall2018/README.md

 1. [DataCamp](https://www.datacamp.com)

+    Since Fall 2017, the very nice folks at [DataCamp](https://www.datacamp.com) have been generously supporting our class via their [DataCamp for the Classroom](https://www.datacamp.com/groups/education).
-    The very nice folks at [DataCamp](https://www.datacamp.com) have given us free 6 month access to their awesome Data Visualization📊, Machine Learning🤖, and Data Science learning materials.
+    This program give us free 6 month access to DataCamp's awesome Data Visualization📊, Machine Learning🤖, and Data Science learning materials.

-    We will discuss the most interesting examples during class and point out others to be reviewed outside of class.
+    We will discuss the most interesting examples from DataCamp during class and point out others to be reviewed outside of class.

 2. [PluralSight](https://www.pluralsight.com)